p2xai/gronka/wiki/Configuration.md

 ### `SERVER_HOST`

-host/address for the express server to bind to.
+host/address for the stats http server to bind to.

 **default:** `0.0.0.0`